Canadian Farmed Salmon

 What they eat…

 Farmed salmon convert feed into their muscles, fat and bones very efficiently.
-While a cow needs about 7 kg of feed for every kg of weight that it gains, farmed salmon require only about 1.5 kg of feed.
-New studies show that by further improving their feed, salmon will soon need less than 1 kg of feed for every kg of weight gained.
+While a cow needs about 7 kg of feed for every kg of weight that it gains, new studies show that farmed salmon need only about 1 kg of feed for every kg of weight gained.

 - Selecting farm sites with good flushing and water current